SU-CS308-22FA/Team8-AFRA/README.md

 # AFRA = Automated Fixture and Referee Assignment
-Link to Heroku Deploy => [`CoolAFRA`](https://coolafra.herokuapp.com)
+Link to Heroku Deploy :rocket: => [`CoolAFRA`](https://coolafra.herokuapp.com)

 ## Note about SPRINT 1 -> you can make this repo public to see our wiki page.
 We wanted to keep our code private for the last sprint.
 Thanks for understanding :)

 ## What is AFRA ?
   AFRA is a web application that is designed to facilitate the burden of TFF by reducing human error in assigning fixtures and referees.
+Our vision was to include everything the users want from a football website and MORE for the best user experience.
 It also incorporates a user friendly design and has a simple structured interface.
-We added all the features users look for and more for the best user experience.
-That way the users can find everything they wish for and more, in a single webpage.
+That way the users can find everything they need in a single efficient webpage!

 ## Why AFRA ?
   Our server has many useful features for many different actors such as: The admins, the users, referees and journalists.